Australian Judges #

 A number of Judges were implicated in consorting with criminals throughout the sixties, to the early eighties.
 Judges Murray Farquhar, Lionel Murphy, David Yeldham, and Marcus Einfeld all betrayed their special position of trust demanding the highest standards of conduct.
 As well a number of judges have routinely had to face Parliamentary committees to explain some of their decisions.

 Lionel Murphyis perhaps the most conflicted, controversial and polarising.
 Variously described as a reformer and a man of principle or a reckless activist Judge.
 Credited with reforming the Family Court, no fault divorce, trade practices Act and Racial discrimination, he courted many fierce enemies.
-His appointment to the High Court so enraged The Chief Justice, Edward Barwick, he claimed to the Prime Minister, Gough Whitlam that Murphy “is neither competent nor suitable”.
+His appointment to the High Court so enraged The Chief Justice, Edward Barwick, he claimed to the Prime Minister, Gough Whitlam, that Murphy “is neither competent nor suitable”.
 Barwick was fully qualified to know, due his own lack of suitability, as we saw above.
 Murphy’s supporters claim he was hounded by opponents whose only motivation was to get rid of a political activist who posed a threat to established social order.

-During the eighties flood gates of allegations opened.
-“Of the 41 allegations, made as inquiry submissions, 20 were rejected out of hand.
 Those that survived, but remained untested, chiefly centre on the relationship between Murphy and NSW Labor premier Neville “Nifty” Wran, and Murphy’s alleged willingness to tap Nifty for a few favours for mates, prominent among them, Sydney gangster Abe Saffron.
 By current standards, the loot was modest: a lease on the harbourside land occupied by Sydney’s Luna Park, before a 1979 fire there; contracts to refit Central Station.
 “Evidence” that Murphy was in cahoots with Saffron, included that he used to dine at Saffron’s motel restaurant in Edgecliff.
 A motel restaurant in Edgecliff!
 Them’s were the days.”
 Guy Rundle

 George Williams, a highly regarded legal expert, contends: